Case Study: Analyzing Survey Data

 - Hold down the Ctrl key on your keyboard, and using your mouse click on the following 4 variables in the Data Tree: Gender, Age, Household structure, and Thinking about the last time you went….

-- Click on the Insert tab in the Ribbon and select, on the far right, Utilities > Insert > Utilities > Filtering > Create filters from Selected Data and press OK.
+- Click on the Insert tab in the Ribbon and select Insert > Utilities > Filtering > Create filters from Selected Data and press OK.

 - You will see that some new variable sets have been added to the Data Tree.
 These variable sets contain variables that can be used to filter the data.

 - We’re going to filter the entire page by the relevant supermarket.
 For the first one, select the Aldi page in the Pages Tree, and then select the Aldi filter from the Inputs > FILTERS AND WEIGHT > Filter(s) menu in the Object Inspector on the right.